linkerd/website/linkerd.io/content/blog/2024/0425-edge-release-roundup.md

 ### [`edge-24.4.5`](https://github.com/linkerd/linkerd2/releases/tag/edge-24.4.5) (April 25, 2024)

-This edge release continues work on upcoming IPv6 support, and allows setting `revisionHistoryLimit` when installing with Helm to specify how many ReplicaSets to keep around for rollback purposes (thanks, [Ilia Lazebnik]!)
+This edge release fixes support for native sidecars in the Linkerd CNI plugin, continues work on upcoming IPv6 support, and allows setting `revisionHistoryLimit` when installing with Helm to specify how many ReplicaSets to keep around for rollback purposes (thanks, [Ilia Lazebnik]!)

-It also allows setting certain HTTP/2 server parameters using environment variables (see [proxy PR 2924] if you think you need this!).
+It also allows setting certain HTTP/2 server parameters using environment variables in the proxy container (see [proxy PR 2924] if you think you need this!).

 [proxy PR 2924]: https://github.com/linkerd/linkerd2-proxy/pull/2924